ssoudan/edisonIsThePilot/DESIGN.md

 The output of the PID is fed to the steering module which interpret this as the rotation to be done in one direction or the other.

-We use the following golang implementation of a PID: [felixge/pidctrl](https://github.com/felixge/pidctrl).
+We use the following out own implementation of a PID with filtered derivative.

 #### 3.4.5 Software Architecture